Squarespace: History

 After the Unite the Right rally in 2017, Squarespace received a petition with 58,000 signatures and removed a group of websites for violating its terms of service against "bigotry or hatred" towards demographic groups.
 In 2017, it raised an additional $200 million in funding, boosting its value to $1.7 billion.
 This funding was earmarked for reacquiring interests from investors.

 In 2018, Squarespace partnered with the Madison Square Garden Company to launch the "Make It Awards", which awarded $30,000 to entrepreneurs (4 winners, totaling $120,000).

-Squarespace acquired appointment scheduling company Acuity Scheduling in April 2019, followed by the acquisition of Unfold, an app allowing users to editorialize their social media content, in October 2019.
+Squarespace acquired appointment scheduling company Acuity Scheduling in April 2019.
+In October 2019, Squarespace acquired Unfold, an app founded by Alfonso Cobo that allows users to editorialize their social media content.
 In April 2021, the company bought hospitality industry management platform Tock for more than $400 million.

-In early 2021, the company filed paperwork with the U.S. Securities and Exchange Commission (SEC) to go public through direct listing on the NYSE under the symbol SQSP.
+In early 2021, the company filed paperwork with the U.S. Securities and Exchange Commission (SEC) to go public through direct listing on the New York Stock Exchange under the symbol "SQSP".
 In March 2021, Squarespace raised $300 million in a round of funding led by Dragoneer, Tiger Global, D1 Capital Partners and Fidelity Management & Research Company with participation from existing investors.
 This funding round valued the company at $10 billion.

+Squarespace agreed to be acquired for $6.9 billion and taken private by British private equity firm Permira in May 2024.
+Permira increased its offer to $7.2 billion after the proxy advisory firm Institutional Shareholder Services recommended that Squarespace shareholders reject the original offer, which undervalued the company.
+The acquisition was finalized in October 2024.